6th Prime Minister of Barbados – Rt. Hon. David John Howard Thompson 2008 – 2010

 » Minister of Civil Service(2008 – 2010)

 Committed to developing the nation’s youth, Thompson established the Barbados Youth Service and the Youth in Business Programme.
 He also initiated the restructuring of the National Youth Orchestra.

 At the local level, Thompson never forgot his roots.
-In his riding of St. John, Thompson established the much acclaimed Families First programme.
-Families First asserts the family unit as paramount within community development initiatives.
+In his riding of St. John, Thompson established the much-acclaimed Families First programme.
+Families First assert the family unit as paramount within community development initiatives.

-Thompson is heavily involved in a number of cultural and sporting organizations including:
+Thompson is heavily involved in some cultural and sporting organizations including:

 » Barbados National Trust